sontruongces/liferay-portal/readme/BREAKING_CHANGES.markdown

 ---------------------------------------

-### Replaced Method on DDMDataProviderResponse
+### Replaced Method in DDMDataProviderResponse
 - **Date:** 2020-Jul-14
 - **JIRA Ticket:** [LPS-81563](https://issues.liferay.com/browse/LPS-81563)

 #### What changed?

+`com.liferay.dynamic.data.mapping.data.provider.DDMDataProviderResponse`'s `get`
-The method `get`, from `com.liferay.dynamic.data.mapping.data.provider.DDMDataProviderResponse`, was replaced with `getOutputOptional`.
+method was replaced with `getOutputOptional`.

 #### Who is affected?

-This affects anyone who used the replaced methods.
+This affects anyone who used the replaced method.

 #### How should I update my code?